 In the month of May we celebrate my boyfriend's birthday.
 He helps me excel at everything I do while being a guitar-slinging, motorcycle-riding, health care provider.
-He helps me emotionally, supports me where I am weak, and reassures me about my tattoo and bookseller business.
+He helps me emotionally, supports me where I am weak, and reassures me about my art and bookseller business.
 I am ever-so-lucky to have such a tall, dark, and handsome man standing by my side!
 This month I sold a beautiful, old copy of Jane Eyre which is about a courageous young woman who falls in love.
 The timing was auspicious, so I thought I'd also discuss a client's book series whose covers I designed.
 “Child of the Mountain Gods” is a modern take on Charlotte Bronte's feminist heroine and trailblazer writing style.
 There is a video interview with my client at the end of the article discussing some of these topics.

 Charlotte Bronte begins Jane Eyre's story when Jane was ten living with a family that disliked her.
 She grows strong, excels at school and becomes a governess.
 Eventually she meets and falls in love with the mysterious and dangerous Edward Rochester.
 After being deceived by him, she goes to Marsh End where she gets in touch with her spirituality.
 Vicky Goggin has written a series of books soon to be released which are titled “Child of the Mountain Gods”.
 The series celebrates having a strong female spirit while exploring why women are drawn to bad boys.
 I speculate it is the allure of excitement.
 Each year for the past eight, my boyfriend and I have ridden the Tail of the Dragon at Deals Gap on one of his motorcycles.
 It has 318 curves in 11 miles.
 Designated US 129, the road is bordered by the Great Smoky Mountains and the Cherokee National Forest with no intersecting roads or driveways.
 Tail of the Dragon is America's #1 motorcycle and sports car road and it simply makes me wild.